samuzzal-choudhury/thefs/README.md

 <no output in case of a successful run>
 ```

-To see linter error(s), change the a line length of the files.py to more than 79
+To see linter error(s), change the line length of the files.py to more than 79

 ```
 $ docker build -t thefs_lint_docstyle:latest -f Dockerfile.linter_docstyle .